Sigmmma/c20/src/content/h1/tags/hud_message_text/readme.md

 string3=A lot of neat things can be done with strings.
 ```

 Once you've set the contents of the text file make sure to save the file with the encoding set to UTF-16 LE.
-Make sure the file is named the following...
+Make sure the file is named the following:

 `hud_messages.hmt`

-Tool looks for a file with this name and extension specifically when compiling hud_message tags.
+[Tool][] looks for a file with this name and extension specifically when compiling hud_message_text tags.
 On top of needing a specific name, it is also required for the hmt file to reside in the root directory of the scenario the tag is intended for.
-If we want to import this tag for our tutorial scenario then we will need to save the file at the following location.
+If we want to import this tag for our tutorial scenario then we will need to save the file at the following location:

 `(HEK Install Path)\data\levels\test\tutorial\hud_messages.hmt`